Install the MVS Turnkey 5 System

 Initial setup and installation

-Use rpi-imager to create the microsd card
+Use rpi-imager to create the microSD card

 Insert the SD card into the RPi and turn on.